Chronic Lymphocytic Leukemia (CLL)

 The CLL treatment involves:

-Chemotherapy: Combination regimens of chemotherapy surgery have shown improved response rates
+Chemotherapy: Combination regimens of chemotherapy have shown improved response rates

-Bone Marrow Transplant: Allogenic bone marrow transplant (Stem Cell) Surgery, in which matching donor is required, is the only known curative therapy for CLL.
+Bone Marrow Transplant: Allogenic bone marrow (stem cell) transplant, in which matching donor is required, is the only known curative therapy for CLL.